magnusfroste/private-ai-chatspace/PRD.md

 AutoVersio provides a complete, production-ready LLM chat application with advanced RAG capabilities, web search integration, and sophisticated document management.
 The modular architecture supports various LLM and embedding services while maintaining a clean, user-friendly interface focused on productivity and ease of use.

-**Implementation Status**: All core features implemented and tested, successfully deployed with remote LLM, embedding, vector database, and web search services integration.
+**Implementation Status**: All core features implemented and tested, successfully deployed with remote LLM, embedding, vector database, OCR, and intelligent web search integration.
+Recent updates include tool calling, multi-file upload, and real-time citation display.

 ## Setup and Installation